Syria: Will ceasefire hold in first 24 hours?

 After previous ceasefire attempts failed, Kerry addressed criticism that the latest deal is flawed.

 "Sure, this is less than perfect," he said.
 "But flawed compared to what?
-Compared to nothing?"
+Compared to nothing?

 The ceasefire gives an opportunity to provide humanitarian relief for hundreds of thousands of Syrians.

-"We are ready to get assistance into Aleppo right away," said Dominic Graham, Syria response director for international aid agency Mercy Corps.
-"We must be certain the ceasefire is holding with all parties before sending people and trucks into harm's way."
+Red Cross spokeswoman Krista Armstrong said that "there hasn't been a breakthrough in accessing new areas" as security had not yet been guaranteed.

+She said supplies were in warehouses ready to be delivered to rebel-held east Aleppo and other besieged areas as soon as they were cleared to enter.

 The United States and Russia previously coordinated a partial ceasefire in February.
-But human rights groups monitoring the situation reported several airstrikes in the Aleppo region and near Raqqa, ISIS' de facto capital, just days after the truce took effect.
+But human rights groups monitoring the situation reported airstrikes in the Aleppo region and near Raqqa, ISIS' de facto capital, just days after the truce took effect.

 Cities in ruins

-The Syrian president made his defiant remarks Monday during a symbolic visit to the former rebel stronghold of Daraya, a now-devastated Damascus suburb.
+Assad made his defiant remarks Monday during a symbolic visit to the former rebel stronghold of Daraya, a now-devastated Damascus suburb.

-Daraya was under siege by the regime for years until a recent evacuation deal that allowed thousands of civilians and hundreds of rebel militants to leave the city, marking a major victory for Assad.
+Daraya was under siege by the regime for years until a recent evacuation deal that allowed thousands of civilians and hundreds of rebel militants to leave, marking a major victory for Assad.

-In June, activists said the Syrian regime pounded the area with barrel bombs just hours after food was delivered to the besieged suburb for the first time in nearly four years.
+In June, activists said the regime pounded the area with barrel bombs hours after food was delivered there for the first time in nearly four years.

 Fear also permeates Aleppo, Syria's once-bustling cultural and economic center that has been largely reduced to rubble.

-"We are not optimistic about this ceasefire," an activist for the Aleppo Media Center told CNN as explosions rang out in the background.

-The Syrian civil war has killed more than 300,000 people and forced more than 5 million to flee the country, spawning an international refugee crisis.
+The Syrian civil war has killed hundreds of thousands of people and forced more than 5 million to flee the country, spawning an international refugee crisis.

+The Syrian Observatory for Human Rights, a UK-based monitoring group, estimates that up to 430,000 people have been killed in the conflict, although an accurate estimate is almost impossible to obtain.

+The group says it has documented 301,781 deaths in Syria, from March 18, 2011, until September 12, 2016, when the latest truce went into effect.
+But the group's founder, Rami Abdulrahman, said the actual number of deaths is closer to 430,000.